 The initial management committee is chosen by the property developer.
 After the first Annual General Meeting (AGM), tenants can choose to appoint their own condo management firm, form a management council among strata title holders (i.e. owners), or retain the management committee picked by the developer.

 Owners of the condo units pay maintenance fees that form the management committee’s budget.
-This is typically $500 to $700 for most condos, but luxury condos may have costs in excess of $1,000.
-The smallest (two-bedroom) unit at Draycott 8, for example, has a maintenance fee of around $1,070 per month.
+This is typically S$500 to S$700 for most condos, but luxury condos may have costs in excess of S$1,000.
+The smallest (2-bedroom) unit at Draycott 8, for example, has a maintenance fee of around S$1,070 per month.

 The impact of condo management